-Health impacts related to urban and transport planning
+Health impacts related to urban and transport planning A burden of disease assessment

 INTRODUCTION: Until now, estimates of the Global Burden of Disease (GBD) have mainly been produced on national or regional levels.
 These general estimates, however, are less useful for city governments who have to take decisions on local scales.
 To address this gap, we focused on the city-level burden of disease (BD) due to exposures affected by urban and transport planning.
 We conducted a BD assessment using the Urban and Transport Planning Health Impact Assessment (UTOPHIA) tool to estimate annual preventable morbidity and disability-adjusted life-years (DALYs) under compliance with international exposure recommendations for physical activity (PA), exposure to air pollution, noise, heat, and access to green spaces in Barcelona, Spain.